ViciousSquid/diceroll/Docs/How to ask the API for dice.md

-To make a call through the DiceAPI asking for a **blue-colored dice** and a **roll of 2d6**, you would use the roll_dice method of the DiceAPI class.
+To make a call through the DiceAPI asking for **blue-coloured dice** and a **roll of 2d6**, you would use the roll_dice method of the DiceAPI class.
 Here's an example of how you could do it:

 First, you need to import the `DiceAPI` class from the `diceroll.dice_api` module: